-With Virtru as a layer of protection in Google Workspace, teams and individuals can confidently store and share any sensitive data with advanced, secure data tracking — whether that data is within a native Google file type or another file stored in Google Drive, such as a PDF, video, or CAD file.
+With Virtru as a layer of protection in Google Workspace, teams and individuals can confidently store and share any sensitive data with advanced, secure data tracking — whether that data is within a native Google file type (like Docs, Sheets, and Slides) or another file stored in Google Drive, such as a PDF, video, or CAD file.
+This protection also expands to Google Meet.
 This is all made possible by Virtru’s Trusted Data Format (TDF), an open standard that is widely adopted by over 6,000 companies and millions of users, in addition to government agencies and the intelligence community.

-Virtru has been a longtime Google partner, providing encryption solutions that integrate directly within Gmail and Google Drive.
+Virtru has been a longtime Google partner, providing encryption solutions that integrate directly within Gmail, Google Meet, and Google Drive.
 Virtru and Google share more than 3,500 customers, which range from small businesses to large enterprises, across industries from healthcare to government and education.
 Notably, Brown University leverages Virtru and Google Workspace to safeguard communication, intellectual property, and other sensitive data for faculty, students, and staff.

 This latest Google announcement is just one of many ways Virtru enables secure collaboration.
 In addition to providing encryption solutions for data shared in Gmail, Outlook, and an array of enterprise SaaS apps, Virtru also continues to innovate by leveraging the TDF to protect all kinds of information, including data relayed from edge and IoT devices.